AnshulDhamot17/Containers/README.md

 **Example:** Imagine you're baking a cake.
 You gather all the ingredients (flour, sugar, eggs), mix them according to the recipe, and bake it.
 Once the cake is baked, it’s ready for anyone to enjoy.
 Similarly, when you build a container image, you're preparing everything needed to run the app.
 Tools like Docker are commonly used to build images.

+**How it works:**

+1. **Starting with a Base:** Every image usually begins with a base layer, often a minimal version of an operating system (like Linux).
+It’s like laying the foundation of a house before adding the rooms and furniture.

+2. **Adding Layers of Instructions:** Each step to prepare the software goes on top of this base, like adding floors to a building.
+For example, installing a programming language, copying files, or setting up specific configurations are each separate layers.

+3. **Using a “Recipe” (Dockerfile):** A special file called a Dockerfile serves as the recipe.
+This file contains all the instructions for each layer, telling the system what to add, install, or configure.
+It’s a straightforward list of steps needed to get the application ready.

+4. **Building Blocks (Layers):** Each layer is built on top of the last one, which keeps things organized.
+If one part (layer) changes, the system doesn’t have to rebuild everything, just the updated part, which saves time and resources.

+5. **Final Image:** The end result is a single image that has everything needed for the application to run.
+Think of it as a box with all the tools, libraries, and files packed together so it’s ready to go anywhere.

 ## 5. Image Running

 Image running is when you take a container image (the blueprint) and actually start it up so it can do its job.
 When the image runs, it becomes an active container (a working app).
 The running container is isolated, meaning it doesn’t interfere with other apps or containers, even if they’re running on the same computer.

 **Example:** Imagine you have a cake stored in your fridge (which is like the container image), and you decide to take it out, cut a slice, and eat it.
 When you "run" a container, you’re starting the app, just like enjoying the cake after you’ve stored it.